Digital Transformation in the Financial Sector: The Past

 Cloud computing is the next growing trend in finance and has led to increased application performance and productivity while staying in-line with security and compliance regulations.
 Many financial organizations have made the move to the cloud to create more accessible, cost-effective and scalable applications.

 The next disruptive technology is Blockchain.
 This tech has moved beyond its association with Bitcoin and is seen as a valuable asset for digital payments, loan processing and the acceleration of payroll operations around the world.
 For the financial sector, using blockchain solutions has made it possible to process a large amount of complex business data faster.

 Lastly, machine learning and artificial intelligence have made it possible for financial organizations to provide better customer service while staying cost efficient.
 For example, AI-powered chatbots can answer common customer questions and tasks.
 By taking care of these processes that used to be manual, financial organizations not only lower costs but provide the 24/7 customer support that consumers demand.

 The Tech of Today Building the Innovations of Tomorrow

-In the future, expect to see automation become more deeply involved in financial operations.
+In the future, expect to see automation become more deeply involved in digital transformation of financial operations.
 Robotic process automation will eliminate many routine tasks, increasing the efficiency of many financial organizations.
 This trend will affect employees who will need to adjust to new business processes and learn new skills, fundamentally changing the financial workforce and industry overall.